shivakumar-617181/Kubernetes/Cluster Maintenance/README.md

 Configure Monitoring, Logging and Metrics Using Tools like Prometheus, Grafana, Jaeger, OpenTelemetry for Proactive and Reactive Incidents.

-Use Labels & Annotations To Organize workloads based On the env, app, owner, version.
+Use Labels & Annotations To Organize Workloads Based On the env, app, owner, version.

-Use Single Centralized CI/CD Tools like GitOps ArgoCD for controlled deployments.
+Use Single & Centralized CI/CD Tools like GitOps ArgoCD for Controlled Deployments.

-Use NGINX, HAProxy, or Istio Gateway for traffic management.
+Use NGINX, HAProxy, or Istio Gateway For Traffic Management.

 Maintaining the Proper ConfigMaps & Secrets

-Setup  Taints & tolerations for dedicated workloads in Node Maintance.
+Setup  Taints & Tolerations for Dedicated Workloads in Node Maintance.

-Cluster Upgrades (Stability & Future-proofing)
+**Cluster Upgrades (Stability & Future-proofing)**

-Perform And Plan regular upgrades Of Our Cluster.
+--> Perform And Plan regular upgrades Of Our Cluster.

-Perform ETCD & Control Plane Backups before upgrades.
+--> Perform ETCD & Control Plane Backups before upgrades.

-Stay close to latest minor release.
+--> Stay close to latest minor release with Official Release.

-Use Rolling Deployments to Avoid Downtime.
+--> Use Rolling Deployments to Avoid Downtime.

-Perform Regular CNI Plugin Upgrades
+--> Perform Regular CNI Plugin Upgrades

-Cost Optimization For Our Cluster.
+**Cost Optimization For Our Cluster.**

-Use Spot Nodes For Running non-critical workloads/Test of Workloads Cheaply.
+--> Use Spot Nodes For Running Non-Critical Workloads/Test of Workloads Cheaply.

-Choose Correct Node Right-Sizing to Avoid Underutilized Large Nodes.
+--> Choose Correct Node Right-Sizing to Avoid Underutilized Large Nodes.

-Configure Cluster Autoscaler with Consideration of Cost Saving.
+--> Configure Cluster Autoscaler with Consideration of Cost Saving.

-Use HPA with Custom Metrics scale Based On Real Demand.
+--> Use HPA with Custom Metrics scale Based On Real Demand.

-Delete Unused Resources like Old PVCs, LoadBalancers.
+--> Delete Unused Resources like Old PVCs, LoadBalancers.